sherozshaikh/py-logex/README.md

 ### Automatic Configuration

-When you first import `py-logex`, it automatically creates `logging.yaml` in your project root with sensible defaults:
+When you first import ``, it automatically creates `logging.yaml` in your project root with sensible defaults:

 ```yaml
 logger: